Souviksaha1998/MNIST_by_SouvikSaha/README.md

   understanding of the same.
   3. Visualize the actual label and the predicted labels through subplots. </br>
 **Build Status :** </br>
-  I have downloaded the project from sklearn dataset.
+  I have downloaded the dataset from sklearn dataset.
 From this dataset i have only used "Data" and "Target" columns for my project.Then i created X for features and y for labels and split the dataset into X_train , y_train , X_test , y_test. as the primary goal suggests , i have to create a detector that detect whether it is 7 or not 7.
   To plot the digit image i have used from matplotlib import pyplot.
 To get the image we have to reshape the data into 2D then plot it.